To Our Younger Adoptive Children,

 This short letter is in response to questions often asked by young people as they think about and try to understand their adoptions.
 We have developed a “roots” department to deal with specific questions but this is just some general information for you.

-My name is Paula Voigtmann and I am the Director of Christian Salvation Service.
-This organization was started in 1983 to help women and children.
+Christian Salvation Service was started in 1983 to help women and children.
 We help little babies who have medical problems, older children who don’t have anyone to take good care of them, and young women who are not married but going to have a baby.

 Our organization tries to help people depending on what they need.
 Some need counseling, and medical treatment, others a temporary place to stay and someone to care about their sadness.
 Some babies we help have very serious medical problems like missing arms or legs, blindness or developmental problems.

 Sometimes we help young teenage girls who are having a baby.
-They are so young they don’t want to be mothers yet.
+They are so young they don’t know how to be mothers yet.
 They have no family support, no job and should really stay in school and grow up before they have a family of their own.

-In all cases where adoption is done there is counseling and help for the birth mothers and their families to decide what they should do.
+In all cases where adoption is done there is counseling and help for the birth mothers and their families to decide what they should do considering the best interest of their baby/child.
 Each situation is different.
 If they choose adoption they are shown pictures and reports about the possible adoptive parents.
 They often choose the family from three or four of the families who have been waiting for a baby.

 After you were with your new family, we received photos and follow-up reports from them.
 In the first year some birth moms do check back with CSS to see if their children are okay and to talk to the social workers more about their lives.
 They are satisfied that they did the right thing and the best thing they could do.
 Sometimes there is contact with the birth mother for a long time, sometimes not much after the first few months.
 Each case is different.
 CSS is always here to provide help and guidance.